 We manage capital to ensure consistency with all applicable regulations and statutes, as well as with robust Board-approved internal policies established to ensure that the quantity and quality of current and projected capital will be adequate in relation to the risks that we assume across all lines of business.
-Please refer to Management's Discussion and Analysis of Financial Condition and Results of Operations - Capital in our 2Q17 Form 10-Q for additional information.
-As of June 30, 2017, our regulatory capital instruments consisted of common equity that qualifies as CET1 capital, preferred stock that qualifies as additional tier 1 capital, and subordinated debt that qualifies as tier 2 capital, as referenced in Table 1 below.
+Please refer to Management's Discussion and Analysis of Financial Condition and Results of Operations - Capital and Regulatory Matters in our 2017 Form 10-K for additional information.
+As of December 31, 2017, our regulatory capital instruments consisted of common equity that qualifies as CET1 capital, preferred stock that qualifies as additional tier 1 capital, and subordinated debt that qualifies as tier 2 capital.
+Under U.S. Basel III Standardized rules, tier 2 capital instrument eligibility is phased out by 20% per year, beginning five years from the applicable maturity date.
+Our regulatory capital instruments are referenced below in Table 1.

-Table 1 - Regulatory Capital Instruments (in millions) As of June 30, 2017 Common Equity Common stock and related surplus, net of treasury stock \$17,219 \$.01 par value, 1,000,000,000 shares authorized, 565,684,331 shares issued, and 505,880,851 shares outstanding at June 30, 2017.
-Preferred Equity Preferred stock and related surplus \$247 \$25.00 par value, 100,000,000 shares authorized, 250,000 shares, Series A, issued and outstanding at June 30, 2017 Subordinated Debt 4.150% fixed-rate subordinated debt, due 2022 \$347 5.158% fixed-to-floating rate subordinated debt, due 2023, converting to floating at 3-month LIBOR + 3.56% and callable beginning June 2018 333 3.750% fixed-rate subordinated debt, due 2024 250 4.023% fixed-rate subordinated debt, due 2024 42 4.350% fixed-rate subordinated debt, due 2025 249 4.300% fixed-rate subordinated debt, due 2025 749 Total long-term subordinated debt \$1,970
+Table 1 - CFG Regulatory Capital Instruments (in millions) As of Decemb er 31, 2017 Common Equity Common stock and related surplus, net of treasury stock \$16,679 \$.01 par value, 1,000,000,000 shares authorized, 565,850,984 shares issued, and 490,812,912 shares outstanding at December 31, 2017 Preferred Equity Preferred stock and related surplus \$247 \$25.00 par value, 100,000,000 shares authorized, 250,000 shares, Series A, issued and outstanding at December 31, 2017 Qualifying Subordinated Debt 4.150% fixed-rate subordinated debt, due 2022 (1) 278 5.158% fixed-to-floating rate subordinated debt, due 2023, converting to floating at 3-month LIBOR + 3.56% and callable beginning June 2018 333 3.750% fixed-rate subordinated debt, due 2024 250 4.023% fixed-rate subordinated debt, due 2024 42 4.350% fixed-rate subordinated debt, due 2025 249 4.300% fixed-rate subordinated debt, due 2025 749 Total qualifying subordinated debt \$1,901 (1) As of December 31, 2017, the amount of non-qualifying subordinated debt excluded from regulatory capital was \$70 million.

 Our exposure to other potential deductions and adjustments to capital is minimal.
 We do not invest in our own regulatory capital instruments, directly or indirectly, except in relation to treasury stock, which is deducted from regulatory capital in accordance with regulatory rules.
-We do not measure liabilities at fair value on our balance sheet and we do not hold material interests in unconsolidated financial institutions.
+We have not elected to measure liabilities at fair value on our balance sheet and we do not hold material interests in unconsolidated financial institutions.
 Our subsidiary banks do not issue capital instruments to third parties, which would expose us to a "minority interest" deduction for third-party capital.
-Lastly, we had \$166 million of mortgage servicing rights as of June 30, 2017, which is below the threshold that requires these assets to be deducted from capital.
+Lastly, we had \$198 million of mortgage servicing rights as of December 31, 2017, which is below the threshold that requires these assets to be deducted from capital.

 We are subject to the U.S. Basel III capital rule and the standardized approach for risk weighting of assets.
-As an "AOCI" opt-out institution, we are not required to include unrealized gains and losses on available-for-sale securities, derivatives held as fair-value cash flow hedges, or defined pension benefits in common equity.
+As an "AOCI opt-out" institution, we are not required to recognize in regulatory capital the impacts of net unrealized gains and losses included within AOCI for securities that are available for sale or held to maturity, accumulated net gains and losses on cash flows hedges and defined benefit pension plan assets.

-As of June 30, 2017, CET1 capital represented 80% of our total regulatory capital.
+As of December 31, 2017, CET1 capital represented 80% of our total regulatory capital.
 The following table presents our regulatory capital composition: